wuxc/pywin32doc/md/PyIConnectionPointContainer.md

   -  *iid* :[PyIID](#pyiid)

-    The IID of the requested connection.
+    The IID of the requested connection\.